10 Tips for Driving in Ireland

 8. Get a “Learner” sign

-This trick, I stole from Rick Steves: Stop by a gas station and get yourself a big yellow “Learner” sticker.
-You are not allowed to drive on the motorway with it (just take it off, if you do), but people will cut you some slack and keep their distance from you.
+This trick, I stole from Rick Steves: Stop by a gas station and get yourself a big red “Learner” sticker.
+People will cut you some slack and keep their distance from you.

 9. Get an Automatic